Raz8rHD/Auraline/Documents/DevelopmentCommentary.md

 ### Being In The Studio

-I have spent three consecutives weeks in the studio where I could shift my entire focus not only on producing but polishing the project as well.
+I have spent one full day of the week for three consecutives weeks in the studio.
+I was able to shift my entire focus not only on producing but polishing the project as well.
 Having the opportunity to be in a room by myself has kept a very fluid and elevated flow in my work as the distractions were reduced close to zero.
-I would argue that experiencing this particular environment is optimal for achieving set goals, even aspiral ones that seemed out of reach.
+I would argue that experiencing this particular environment is optimal for achieving set goals, even aspirational ones that seem out of reach.

 <img width="714" height="400" alt="IMG_1439" src="https://github.com/user-attachments/assets/dc779c6f-62fb-495b-906b-19d92f75b259" />